-Through the active participation of people with ALS and their families, we have made some significant advances.
+Through the active participation of people living with ALS and the broader community, we have made significant accomplishments together.

-- Supporting the creation of and securing funding for the National ALS Registry, a Centers for Disease Control registry of people with ALS that helps scientists understand the disease and its causes
+- Lead efforts to create and secure funding for the National ALS Registry and Biorepository, a Centers for Disease Control and Prevention database of people with ALS and biological samples that helps scientists understand the disease and its causes.

 Ask Your Members of Congress to Join the ALS Caucus

 The bipartisan Senate and House ALS caucuses bring together members of Congress from both sides of the aisle to raise awareness about the challenges faced by people with ALS and their families, advance policies that improve the lives of people with ALS, expand the network of support for those suffering with the disease, and advocate for investments in research to discover a cure.
 Send a letter to your members of Congress and ask them to join the ALS Caucus today.